 - Mix the salt, brown sugar and black pepper together along with any other herbs of flavorings you would like to use.
 If you are using fresh herbs, be sure to dry them thoroughly with paper towels before mixing them in, otherwise your salt will clump together.

-- Place the salmon skin-side down on the layer of salt and sugar and then cover with the rest of the salt and sugar mixture.
+- Place the salmon skin-side down on the layer of salt and sugar, and then cover with more salt.
+Depending on the size and thickness of your side of salmon you may not need all of the salt.

 - Wrap the plastic wrap around the fillet, but leave the ends open so the liquid that comes out of the salmon can drain off.